Adziwiszek/Text2ImageClip/report.md

 A VAE learns a latent distribution of training data.
 The Encoder learns to encode an input image to a latent distribution.

-Then the decoder tries to reconstruct that image by sampling random vector from $N(0, I)$.
+Then the decoder tries to reconstruct that image by sampling random vector from the latent space.

 ## Conditional VAE (CVAE)